dseeni/TechArtDemos/README.md

 ]
 ```

-#### Fusion Toggle Switches
+#### Dynamically Generated UI Toggle Switches

-- This allowed emulation of some quality of life features that are present in
+- Autohotkey emulation of some quality of life features that are present in
-Maya and 3Ds-Max that modelers are accustomed to.
+Maya and 3Ds-Max such as Wireframe On Shaded and Isolate Selection

 - Toggle Switches were generated in Python and parsed into
 the Autohotkey code below, dynamically merging two Fusion mappings into a ternary toggle switch.